Westview High School (San Diego): Academics

 Grade point averages are computed with each quarter receiving either an A, B, C, D, or F, which correspond to 4, 3, 2, 1, and 0, respectively.
 In addition to one Honors course, all Advanced Placement courses are assigned values of 5, 4, 3, 1, and 0, for these grades.
 A grade of "F" in any course means a failing grade, and as such will not qualify for graduation credits, and if the course is a required course, it must be retaken and passed in order to qualify.
 A grade of "D" in any course that has it will qualify for graduation credits, but will not count as having been passed for entry into state universities, and as such if a student who wishes to enter a state university after graduation earns this grade, they must retake the course and earn at least a "C".
 However, not all courses include a grade of D, as some only go down to C and consider anything lower as an F; in such courses, at least a C is necessary to pass the course and earn graduation credits.

 Grades in Advanced Placement courses will be changed to an A for a 4 or 5 score on the AP exam.

+School activities

+Westview High School offers a variety of clubs, sports, and parties.

+Clubs usually meet weekly or biweekly, during lunch or after school.
+Notable clubs include Science Olympiad club, Westview Mathematica, KPCDC (K-pop Dance Culture Dance Club), Speech & Debate, and Quizbowl.
+Clubs must have an advisor, a teacher from the school, on campus for every meeting.
+Clubs are managed by Westview Interclub.

+Sports include cheer, basketball, badminton, cross country, baseball, field hockey, golf, flag football (girls'), soccer, gymnastics, football, lacrosse, water polo, tennis, wrestling, beach volleyball (girls'), volleyball, softball, swim and dive, and track and field.

+Parties include prom, homecoming, and MORP.